campbel/cv/README.md

 The Linkerd Ambassador badge is a distinction awarded to those community members who are experts in their field and who demonstrate expertise, passion, engagement, and a commitment to sharing their Linkerd experience with the broader community.
 Linkerd Ambassadors are hand-picked by the Linkerd maintainers.

 -  CNCF ServiceMeshCon Program Committee Co-Chair  (2021 - 2023)
-A select committee of experts in the field of ServiceMesh that defines the themes and perform selection of talks for the ServiceMeshCon conference.
+A select committee of experts in the field of ServiceMesh that defines the themes and select talks to be presented at the ServiceMeshCon conference.

 ## Education